lorentzforces/rectify-buffers.nvim/README.md

 ## Requirements

 - an internet connection to download test dependencies (only necessary if dependencies have changed or this is first-time setup)
 - a `make` installation.
-This project is built with GNU make v4; full compatibility with other versions of make (such as that shipped by Apple) is not guaranteed.
+This project is built with GNU make v4; full compatibility with other versions of make (such as that shipped by Apple) is not guaranteed, but it _should_ be broadly compatible.

 > _Note: running with `make` is not strictly necessary.
 Reference the provided `Makefile` for typical development commands._